epccs/Driver/ICSP/README.md

 ## Overview

-Use a Raspberry Pi Zero as a host with ^2 to do In-Circuit Serial Programming of AVR’s.
+Use a Raspberry Pi Zero as a host to do In-Circuit Serial Programming of AVR’s.
 IOFF buffers are used to level convert to the targets voltage.
 It also allows the serial port to be used for serial bootload and has some switches to control looping of the upload.
-How to: “git pull” then “make isp” (assuming that is the desired Makefile rule).

 ## Inputs/Outputs/Functions